shawnmckinney/py-fortress/README-CLI-AUTH.md

 From the py-fortress/test folder, enter the following commands:

 1. **auth** - access_mgr.create_session - authenticate, activate roles:

     ```
     $ python3 cli_test_auth.py auth --uid 'chorowitz' --password 'secret'
+    ```
+    which outputs to stdout the operation name, arguments and the result:
+    ```
     uid=chorowitz
     auth
     success
     ```
    _The session has been created and stored to a file in the current directory, called sess.pickle, and used by commands that follow._

 2. **show** - output user session contents to stdout: